grafana/loki/docs/getting-started/grafana.md

 # Loki in Grafana

-Grafanan ships with built-in support for Loki for versions greater than [6.0](https://grafana.com/grafana/download/6.0.0).
+Grafana ships with built-in support for Loki for versions greater than [6.0](https://grafana.com/grafana/download/6.0.0).
 Using [6.3](https://grafana.com/grafana/download/6.3.0) or later is highly recommended to take advantage of new LogQL functionality.